MeowMeow0417/page-replacement-simulation/README.md

-# 📚 Page Replacement Algorithms – Case Study
+# Page Replacement Algorithms – Case Study

 This project presents an interactive simulation of three fundamental **Page Replacement Algorithms**—**FIFO**, **LRU**, and **OPT (Optimal Replacement)**—built using **React** and **TypeScript**.
 Designed for both educational and demonstrative purposes, the application visualizes memory operations with animations, providing an intuitive understanding of how each algorithm behaves.

 ---

+## Tech Stack

+- **React (TypeScript)** – A powerful JavaScript library for building interactive user interfaces, enhanced with static typing using TypeScript.
+- **Framer Motion** – A production-ready motion library for React to create smooth, visually appealing animations.
+- **Electron** – A framework for building cross-platform desktop apps using web technologies like HTML, CSS, and JavaScript.
+- **Node.js + npm** – Node.js enables JavaScript to run server-side; npm is its package manager used to install and manage dependencies.

+---

-## 🧠 Algorithms Implemented
+## Algorithms Implemented

 1. **FIFO (First-In, First-Out)**
    - Replaces the page that entered memory first.